 We researched and compared the top products in the Dog Bowls For Labradors category to provide you with these recommendations.1.
 Outward Hound Large Slow Feeder Bowl, Puzzle Maze for Fast Eaters

-This bowl features durable, food-safe plastic with a deep maze pattern that challenges even the fastest eaters.
-It’s sized for medium to large breeds and fits a full meal with ease.
-The non-slip base keeps it steady during use, and cleanup is straightforward thanks to dishwasher compatibility.
+This bowl is made from durable, food-safe plastic with a deep maze pattern that challenges even the fastest eaters.
+It's sized for large breeds and fits a full meal easily.
+The non-slip base keeps it steady, and cleanup is simple with dishwasher compatibility.

 What We Like: